bbc/tams/docs/adr/0043-signalling-retention-time.md

 It would see an Application Note produced describing possible approaches to implementing loop record functionality.

 * Good, because it reduces the design work required on the part of implementers of such functionality

+### Option 8a: Signal Object garbage collection timeout via the `/service` metadata

+This option would see a parameter added to the metadata at the `/service` endpoint that a Service may use to communicate the minimum time Objects will be available for after first creation.
+Clients should upload content to Objects and register them against segments within this timeframe.

+* Good, because it provides a clear contract between Services and Clients regarding the timeframe in which Objects must be used
+* Good, because it allows for Services to set that timeframe based on their implementation/requirements
+* Bad, because it requires Clients to adapt to that signalled timeframe

+### Option 8b: Specify a fixed Object garbage collection timeout in the specification

+This option would see the TAMS specification specify the minimum time Objects will be available for after first creation.
+Clients should upload content to Objects and register them against segments within this timeframe.

+* Good, because it provides a clear contract between Services and Clients regarding the timeframe in which Objects must be used
+* Good, because it doesn't require Clients to adapt to a signalled timeframe
+* Bad, because it doesn't allow for Services to set that timeframe based on their implementation/requirements

+### Option 8c: Do not specify an Object garbage collection timeout

+This option would see no changes to the TAMS specification.
+The current statement in the specification - that service implementations should handle the case where Objects aren't registered - would remain.

+* Good, because it allows for Services to set that timeframe based on their implementation/requirements
+* Bad, because there is no clear contract between Services and Clients regarding the timeframe in which Objects must be used
+* Bad, because Clients cannot adapt to this potentially variable timeframe

+### Option 9a: Signal presigned URL expiry time via the `/service` metadata

+This option would see a parameter added to the metadata at the `/service` endpoint that a Service may use to communicate the minimum time pre-signed URLs will be valid for.

+* Good, because it provides a clear contract between Services and Clients regarding the timeframe over which pre-signed URLs are valid.
+* Good, because it allows for Services to set that timeframe based on their implementation/requirements
+* Bad, because it requires Clients to adapt to that signalled timeframe

+### Option 9b: Specify presigned URL expiry time in the specification

+This option would see the TAMS specification specify the minimum time pre-signed URLs will be valid for.

+* Good, because it provides a clear contract between Services and Clients regarding the timeframe over which pre-signed URLs are valid.
+* Good, because it doesn't require Clients to adapt to a signalled timeframe
+* Bad, because it doesn't allow for Services to set that timeframe based on their implementation/requirements

+### Option 9c: Do not specify a presigned URL expiry time

+This option would see no changes to the TAMS specification.

+* Good, because it allows for Services to set that timeframe based on their implementation/requirements
+* Bad, because there is no clear contract between Services and Clients regarding the timeframe over which pre-signed URLs are valid
+* Bad, because Clients cannot adapt to this potentially variable timeframe